-Now, we might admit that this was the case back when the platform
+Now, we might admit that this was the case back when the platform first launched: but things have changed considerably and now an Android device is all you need.

 Your Android phone or tablet can be a rocking, deejay-style powerhouse, second to none.